schneefisch/oauth_keycloak_demo/docs/02-service-setup.md

 ### What We Implemented

-We created a dedicated client scope named `api.schneefisch.oauth-keycloak-demo.events` and configured the frontend to request this scope during authentication.
+We created a dedicated client scope named `events-api-access` and configured the frontend to request this scope during authentication.
 We also updated the frontend code to include this scope in the authorization request.

 ### Why This Approach